 An Overview of Anxiety Disorders in Veterans

-Some veterans develop anxiety disorder after experiencing trauma, or during high-stress situations, such as the transition from military to civilian life.
+Some veterans and service members develop anxiety disorder after experiencing trauma, or during high-stress situations, such as the transition from military to civilian life.
 Feeling anxious from stress is a normal part of life, and everyone endures stress from time to time.
 However, severe anxiety in veterans is not temporary.
-Anxiety after military service can be long-lasting.
+Anxiety after military service can be a long-lasting medical condition.

-Severe anxiety in veterans is common and there are help and treatment for anxiety and anxiety related issues.
+Severe anxiety in veterans is common and there are help and treatment for anxiety and anxiety-related issues.
 There are also VA disability benefits available to veterans as well for anxiety disorders.
-In today’s post, we will go over some of the different types of anxiety disorder and their symptoms.
+In today’s post, we will go over some of the different types of anxiety disorder and their symptoms along with how the VA rates these conditions for VA benefits.

 General Anxiety Disorder

-General Anxiety Disorder (GAD) is most common among veterans who were involved in a conflict.
+General Anxiety Disorder (GAD, sometimes known as Generalized Anxiety Disorder) is most common among veterans who were involved in a conflict.
 This anxiety disorder is characterized by excessive, persistent worrying that is hard to control, and by psychological and physical symptoms of anxiety that together, can cause significant personal distress and impairment to everyday functions.
 Some symptoms of GAD include:

 - Being irritable